But Usually Search Optimization Pays off Over Time

 I want to give you an example that hits close to home.
 I’m talking about a travel website that is NOT a client of our digital marketing agency, but was developed by a friend of mine.
 I’ve helped my friend out with advice, analysis, and encouragement, and they have worked tirelessly and diligently to apply themselves to optimizing their site for search.
-For years it’s worked well for them.
-But let’s take a look at what happened to their site in 2018 as Google released update after update:
+Take a look at the progression as Google released update after update last year:

 Here’s the ironic part of this.
 Google has been incessantly pushing unique, high quality content across the Internet.
 They preach it like Billy Graham preaching personal salvation.

-And despite all of that, plus a heavy investment in SEO, which they made as they responded to the downturns you see on the above timeline, they were hammered not once, but twice by major Google updates.
+And despite all of that, plus a heavy investment in SEO as they responded to the downturns you see on the above timeline, they were hammered not once, but twice by major Google updates.

 Makes no sense, right?
 They were kicking the quality site’s butt!